galaxyproject/galaxy-hub/content/news/2024-04-26-workflows-workflows-workflows/index.md

 ![a workflow card in wide view, taking up much horizontal, and less vertical space](./workflow-card-wide.png)

-_wide workflow card. mostly visible in list view_
+_wide workflow card. mostly visible in the list view_

 The cards themselves being responsive has the added benefit that when viewing the workflow list in list view on a narrow screen, it will display a narrow card, and similarly when viewing your workflows in grid view on a very wide screen, it will display the wide workflow card.

 ## 💬 Workflow Comments

-Workflow comments are a new set of features that enable you to visually to explain and structure your Workflows right inside the Workflow editor.
+Workflow comments are a new set of features that enable you to visually explain and structure your Workflow right inside the Workflow editor.
 Have a look at this example of a commented workflow (courtesy of [Helena](https://github.com/hexylena)):

 ![PAP structural workflow in the workflow editor decorated and explained with comments](./example-workflow-virus.png)

-_tip: to learn how make high res workflow screenshots, have a look at [this GTN tutorial](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/workflow-posters/tutorial.html)_
+_tip: to learn how to make high res workflow screenshots, have a look at [this GTN tutorial](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/workflow-posters/tutorial.html)_

-Comments are saved on your Workflow, so they can be shared with other Workflow contributors, help guide workflow users, or just help you keep track of your work and sort your thoughts, while developing a workflow.
+Comments are saved on your Workflow, so they can be shared with other Workflow contributors, help guide workflow users, or just help you keep track of your work and sort your thoughts while developing a workflow.
 They can also help you with teaching, live demos, and providing feedback on a workflow, all directly inside the Workflow editor.

 ### 🛠️ Editor Tool Bar